vim-scripts/Auto-Changing-color-script/doc/readme.txt

   :set updatetime=1000

-This is normally set to 4000 is the delay before VIM processes 'auto' commands.
-(It's in milliseconds.)
-That's quite long since the 'colour changing' occurs only after this delay, thus decreasing it makes the colour changes look a little more snappy.
+Or

+  :set updatetime=350

+If you really want it funky.
+This is normally set to 4000.
+It is the delay before VIM processes the 'CursorHold' auto commands.
+In this script it's how long vim waits before it changes the colours, if they are due to change.
+Normally 4 seconds feels quite sluggish but setting it too low might create unwanted side-effects, i.g. it is also how long vim wait before it updates the .swp file (scratch file vim uses to recover the file you were editing in case your computer crashes or there is a software fault.)
+If the file you are editing is very large setting this too low might not be a good idea!

+Note:-
-The "auto" command is a powerful feature in VIM that allows you to program many aspects of the way VIM operates.
-You simply tell VIM in the vimrc what you want to happen when certain pre-defined events happen, e.g. a buffer is saved to disk, a buffer is loaded, the cursor enters a window, and of course my favourite: the updatetime timeout.
+The "auto" command is a powerful VIM feature that allows you to programtically control the way VIM behaves.
+Using the powerful vim scripting language you can hook-up all sorts of events to tell VIM what happens when they happen, e.g. when a buffer is saved to disk, a buffer is loaded, the cursor moves to another window, the user hasn't moved the cursor for X number of milliseconds,... simply type :help auto [RETURN] in vim and scroll down to section 5, where you can see all of them.

 Please report any problems to pablo@ezrider.co.uk.